NolanZONG/go_skill_accessment/README.md

 #### Solution
 To make the API usable for the Go-service without breaking the browser frontend, I updated several parts:

 - `backend/src/middlewares/authenticate-token.js`: accepts an `Authorization: Bearer <jwt>` header as an alternative to the cookie pair.
-When this path is taken the middleware sets `req.isBearerAuth = true` so downstream middlewares can detect it.
+When there is a bearer token in the request header, then it sets `req.isBearerAuth = true` so downstream middlewares can detect it.
 The original cookie-based branch is preserved unchanged for the browser.
 - `backend/src/middlewares/csrf-protection.js`: short-circuits and calls `next()` when `req.isBearerAuth` is true.
-CSRF is a defence against the browser auto-attaching cookies cross-origin; an `Authorization` header is never auto-attached, so the attack vector does not exist on the Bearer path.
 - `backend/src/modules/auth/auth-controller.js`: `handleLogin` now also returns `accessToken` and `csrfToken` in the JSON response body alongside `accountBasic`.
 The cookie path is unchanged (browser ignores the extra fields), but a service caller can now grab the token without parsing `Set-Cookie` headers.

-After these changes, the Go-service can authenticate in two HTTP calls without any cookie machinery:
+After these changes, the Go-service can authenticate in two HTTP calls without any cookie machinery.

 ```bash
 TOKEN=$(curl -s -X POST http://localhost:5007/api/v1/auth/login \